go-goast/goast/README.md

 I originally got interested in code generation as a method of genericty in Go when I learned about the [gen](http://clipperhouse.github.io/gen/) package from clipperhouse.
 When to Go team first announced Go 1.4 and the go:generate proposal, it planted the seed of the idea for goast in my brain and initiated my research into how it might work.
 In the intervening time I found [gotgo](https://github.com/droundy/gotgo), and more recently (and also quite close to my goals) the [gonerics](https://github.com/bouk/gonerics) package.
 As projects in the same area as what goast explores, they were all valuble for research and inspiration, as well for providing a contrast against which I wanted to differentiate.

-I'd also like to specificaly thank Rob Pike for for being such a staunch beleiver in a world of generic programming without language level generics.
+I'd also like to specificaly thank Rob Pike for for being such a staunch believer in a world of generic programming without language level generics.
 Without all the constant assertions that there were "other ways", I most likely would not have started down this path.